slarwise/yamlls/README.md

 - [ ] Background http server
   - [ ] Show external documentation in a nice way for the currently open file.
         Can do this since we get notifications when the user changes file.
-- [ ] Diagnostics
-  - [ ] Info diagnostic for Kustomization files when not all files in the current dir are included
-- [ ] Notifications
-  - [ ] Notify when a schema is detected/changed for the current file
 - [ ] Workspace: If there is an kustomization file, connect the resources somehow?
 And give info if there are things that don't match